Texas

 How to Pronounce Texas

 Our model has identified 2 different pronunciations for the name Texas.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 87.2% confident that Texas is pronounced as TEHK-suhs.
-The next most likely pronunciation is TEHK-suh-sihz, at 12.8% confidence.
+Our model is 87.2% confident that Texas is pronounced as TEHK-suhs, which has 2 syllables.
+The next most likely pronunciation is TEHK-suh-sihz, at 12.8% confidence, with 3 syllables.

 TEHK-suhs (2 syllables)